joaoptsa/Business-Website/README.md

         Access to customer data storage (contact forms) and security information related to logins.<br>

- Change the language of the texts according to your browser preferences (Portuguese or English).
+ Change the language of the texts according to your browser preferences (Portuguese or English). <br><br>

 <h3>Configuration and Execution:</h3>